umutgeyik/Social-Calendar/README.md

 # Social-Calendar
-A Social Calendar; you can follow people, see their calendars and add events of them to your calendar.
+A Social Calendar; An IOS app that you can follow people, see their calendars and add events of them to your calendar.

 - Search and Follow people
 - See who added a new event